Each unique Medical Doctorate (MD) project is carried out over a minimum of two years and a maximum of four years (full-time).

 You will have a range of resources, research development opportunities and training at your disposal during your MD, including:

-- Core and optional modules as part of our research development training – all MD scholars are expected to complete the Research Ethics and Integrity (PC04) core module as part of their degree.
+- Core and optional modules as part of our research development training – all MD scholars are expected to complete the Postgraduate Essentials (PC01) and Research Ethics and Integrity (PC04) core modules as part of their degree.

 - Access to the Vitae Researcher Development Framework, which allows you to map your competencies, identify areas for improvement and develop transferable skills